moonswap-r/moonswap-r/README.md

 - 👋 Hi, I’m @moonswap-r
-- 👀 I’m interested in Decentralization
+- 👀 I’m interested in the Decentralization of the Web, the Money and the World
-- 🌱 I’m currently learning Python, React and Solidity
+- 🌱 I’m currently learning Python, Rust and Solidity
 - 💞️ I’m looking to collaborate on Moonswap_one
 - 📫 How to reach me: Send me a messsage!